egzonarexhepi/mathpixlatexconverter/README.md

 This project was created using publicly available APIs and Mathpix API found here: http://docs.mathpix.com

 This application was built using Flask and Vue.js frameworks to showcase our Mathpix challenge.
-The Mathpix challenge was solved using a Google Cloud Vision Machine Learning API, Crop Hints, which was customized to allow for optimal cropping for any pdf document.
-So, larger data sets are deconstructed using Crop Hints, processed by existing Mathpix technology, and then the extracted LaTeX code is reconstructed.
+The Mathpix challenge was solved using a Google Cloud Vision Machine Learning API, OCR, which allowed us to detect text in any pdf and find the bounds of text for optimal cropping.
+So, larger data sets are deconstructed using OCR, processed by existing Mathpix technology, and then the extracted LaTeX code is reconstructed.